 - Satisfactory performance on the Graduate Record Exam (GRE) within five years prior to admission. - Written statement of personal career, educational, and scholarship goals. - Three written professional references from individuals with expertise to comment on the applicant's capability for research and scholarship (for example, university professors, employers).
-At least one of the references must be from a doctorally-prepared nurse. - · A master's degree in nursing from an accredited school.
-(Applicants without a MSN must have a BSN from an accredited program and a master's degree in a related field.
-If admitted, these students will be required to complete selected prerequisite course work in nursing.) - Grade-point average of 3.2 on a 4.0 scale on all graduate work. - Evidence of current unrestricted license to practice as a nurse in North Carolina or a NCSBN compact state.
-Students on foreign student visas must present evidence of professional standing in their respective countries. - Satisfactory performance on Test of English as a Foreign Language (TOEFL) where English is not the first language. - · Computer competency, with proficiency in basic software.
+At least one of the references must be from a doctorally-prepared nurse. - A master's degree in nursing from an accredited school.
+(Applicants without a MSN must have a BSN from an accredited program.)
+See below for details on the BSN to PhD admission requirements. - Grade-point average of 3.2 on a 4.0 scale on all graduate work. - Evidence of current unrestricted license to practice as a nurse in North Carolina or a NCSBN compact state.
+Students on foreign student visas must present evidence of professional standing in their respective countries. - Satisfactory performance on Test of English as a Foreign Language (TOEFL) where English is not the first language. - Computer competency, with proficiency in basic software.
 The school requires that all students use e-mail and World Wide Web access for communication and course work. - A graduate statistics course which included inferential statistics. - A current curriculum vita. - A representative example of scholarly work done by the applicant. - A personal interview with two members of the Graduate Faculty to include a discussion of congruence between the students research interests/career goals and the expertise and research of faculty.